ThomasFerro/ThomasFerro/posts/10-summary-of-a-four-days-ddd-training/10-summary-of-a-four-days-ddd-training.md

 - *Aggregate*: Special kind of *Entity*, has an identity and a lifetime.
 Can be composed of *Value Objects* and *Entities*, but not of other *aggregates*;
   - Responsible for the domain logic for a single *aggregate*, every action on the aggregate or the elements inside it must go through him;
   - Cannot directly communicate with other *aggregates*, those communications must go through a *service*;
-  - Example: A person can be represented as an object with attributes and identify with his social security number.
+  - Example: A person can be represented as an object with attributes and identified with his social security number.
 Actions on this person's tooth must go through the *aggregate* representing him, not directly on the tooth;
 - *Entity*: An object with an identity unique inside the aggregate;
   - Example: The front-left wheel in a car;
 - *Service*: Has no lifetime nor data.
 Used to synchronize aggregates;